Appreciated by kings and princes, Jean-Martin Charcot was the most famous physician of his time, adopting the nickname “Napoleon of Neurosis.”.

 Charcot’s Appointment to Professor of Anatomy and Neurology

-Charcot also documented cases of progressive motor symptoms characterized by convulsions, rigidity, contracture, bulbar involvement, and respiratory failure leading to death.
+Charcot also documented cases of progressive motor symptoms characterised by convulsions, rigidity, contracture, bulbar involvement, and respiratory failure leading to death.
 He labelled this condition Primary Amyotrophic Lateral Sclerosis (ALS) and correctly identified anterior horn cell dysfunction as the underlying pathology.

 In collaboration with his student Pierre Marie, Charcot studied patients whose pathology was incompatible with ALS, calling them neuropathy rather than myopathy.
 This led to the recognition of Charcot-Marie-Tooth, a peroneal form of muscular dystrophy, bearing their names.